What is OEM Unlocking in Android? How to enable it?

 What is OEM Unlocking

 Read Also: What is Android Engineering Mode?
-How to Activate And Use on Different Smartphones?

-Why do They Lock OEM?
+Why do They Lock OEM on Android?

 Advantages of OEM Unlock on Android

-As we are pretty sure about the OEM unlocking.
-But what are the actual advantages of unlocking the OEM on android?
-What are the features and settings you can assess after unlocking the OEM on your ANdroid phone?
+What are the features and settings you can assess after unlocking the OEM on your Android phone?
 So, here are some advantages of unlocking the OEM on Android.

 The main advantage of Enabling OEM unlock on Android are as follows: